amitmerchant1990/reverie/cfp.md

 ### Long Papers

 Long papers must describe substantial, original, completed and unpublished work.
 Wherever appropriate, concrete evaluation and analysis should be included.
-Long papers may consist of up to eight (8) pages of content, plus unlimited pages of references.
+Long papers may consist of up to eight (8) pages of content, plus up to one page for ethical considerations (see below), plus unlimited pages of references.
+Submissions that exceed the length requirements will be desk rejected.

 ### Short Papers